 In the beginning, Cirque Electrique was sort of a travelling circus, until it moved into a no-man’s land on the outskirts of Paris, where it stands today.
 This place (literally and figuratively) serves as a link between inner-city and suburban artists through a space dedicated to the creation, dissemination and transmission of circus arts.
 It’s so much more than just a theatre — there’s a restaurant and a bar here, a bookstore, record store, a circus school and soon probably even more creative spaces (all advantages of having 25 hectares of space — that’s a lot of football fields, yk).
 And if you’re lucky enough to catch their show during a sunny day, they just might decide to host you outdoors.

-ADDRESS: Place du Maquis du Vercors (20th arr.)
+ADDRESS: Place du Maquis du Vercors in the 20th arrondissement

 NEIGHBORHOOD: Belleville